rochus-keller/Smalltalk/Readme.md

 Since the whole interpreter is written in Lua which runs on LuaJIT the approach could be seen as a "meta-tracing JIT" (i.e. the tracing JIT directly effects the language interpreter, and only indirectly the user program running on it).
 But there is no speedup yet comparable to e.g. RPython where the JIT version of the VM runs four times faster than the C based interpreter.
 I will investigate this point further and consider ways to replace the interpreter with a translator from Bluebook directly into LuaJIT bytecode.
 For now, the approach can be used for representative performance comparisons between LuaJIT and C++ based on a sufficiently complex and realistic application (as opposed to micro benchmarks).

-The VM supports the ALT+V shortcut (but not the other shortcuts supported by the C++ version).
+The VM supports the ALT+V and ALT+C shortcuts (but not the other shortcuts supported by the C++ version).

 The VM integrates a Lua IDE with source-level debugger (see https://github.com/rochus-keller/LjTools#lua-parser-and-ide-features); the IDE can be enabled by the -ide or -pro command line option.